 The Importance of the East MidlandsThe East Midlands is a region of England centred around the Dynamic Triangle of the cities of Leicester, Nottingham and Derby.
 Each city has its own particular character and strengths, while the three are collectively surrounded by an area rich and diverse in both cultural heritage and natural beauty.
 Understandably but sadly, this delightful microcosm of England has tended to be overlooked for the purposes of public funding in comparison with more homogenous regions.
 This is particularly unfortunate because the East Midlands is of strategic importance to the British economy.
 Business leaders are attracted by its central position, with the skills sets and easy-on-the-ear accents of its population a bonus.
 Its transport links provide connectivity not only within and with the region, but between places which are both outside it.
 Our campaigning imperative is to secure for the East Midlands' railways the recognition and the investment they deserve!

 Recent Campaign SuccessesWe have had some notable campaign successes in recent years.
 The Ivanhoe Line, providing stopping services between Loughborough and Leicester, is now a well-established part of the local commuter and shopper infrastructure.
 An additional mainline station at East Midlands Parkway now serves surrounding rural communities and East Midlands Airport.
 Corby now has a new station and regular through services to London, with double track being reinstated on the singled line from Kettering.
 Loughborough Station now has full-length platforms and a pleasant ambience to its approach (although the 2012 Olympics must claim at least some of the credit for this!).
-There is now a faster and more frequent service on the Castle Line between Nottingham and Newark, while plans are now firmly under way to bring the attractive 1846 listed but lately moribund Newark Castle Station building back into station use.
+There is now a faster and more frequent service on the Castle Line between Nottingham and Newark, and the attractive 1846 listed Newark Castle Station building is back in railway use.
 After a lengthy saga involving great crested newts and car park plan modifications, Ilkeston Station was finally opened on 2nd April 2017.

 Campaign Successes Awaiting DeliveryWe are still waiting to see the results of some of our apparently successful campaigns.
 For many years we campaigned for the electrification of the Midland Main Line.
 This is now scheduled by Network Rail to go ahead from Bedford to Corby via Kettering by the end of 2019.
 At the same time as that commitment was made, electrification from Kettering to Nottingham and to Sheffield via Derby was scheduled to be completed by the end of 2023.
 Subsequently, this plan was revised, giving only a commitment to 'continue with the development work'.
 The total cancellation of electrification north of Kettering in the Leicester direction in the summer of 2017 is a result we simply refuse to accept, and we fight on, although we do accept that capacity within the industry is insufficient to deliver it on the originally promised timescale.
 Station facilities at Market Harborough are desperately in need of upgrading to meet the expectations of modern travellers, and our campaigning in association with Harborough Rail Users has brought some commitment to improvements in conjunction with the straightening of the track in the area.